Blogs > Health & Wellbeing

 Tick prevention products

-When it comes to ticks, all-year-round prevention is much better than treatment.
+When it comes to ticks, all-year-round prevention is absolutely imperative rather than treatment.
 There are a wide variety of products that can be used to control ticks on your dog.

 Consult your vet and talk to them about your dog and the places you like to go.
 They will have good suggestions about products and applications.